spice-life/tmix-icon-rails/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/tmix-icon-rails.
+Bug reports and pull requests are welcome on GitHub at https://github.com/spice-life/tmix-icon-rails.

-## License

-To Be Announced